sulu/sulu/UPGRADE.md

 ## dev-develop

 ### System Collections
+Remove the config `sulu_contact.form.avatar_collection` and use it in the sql bellow as `{old-avatar-collection}`. if you have not configured that the value for the placeholder is `1`.
+The value of `{new-system-collection-id}` you will get over the URL in the backend.

 Update the database schema and then update the data-fixtures by running following sql statement.

 ```bash